 Communication is about creating “commonness” of ideas in our minds.
-A sender encodes a message and puts it in a medium, often interfered with by noise which is anything that may interfere with the process.
-And a receiver intercepts the message, decodes it and establishes the commonness of minds.
-It is imperative that for the communication process to succeed, the frame of references of the sender and the receiver must overlap, preferably in a significant way.
+A sender encodes a message and puts it in a medium, often interfered with by noise, which is anything that may interfere with the process.
+And a receiver intercepts the message, decodes it, and establishes the commonness of minds.
+It is imperative that for the communication process to succeed, the frame of reference of the sender and the receiver must overlap, preferably in a significant way.

-If I want to share the charm of a nice flower in my backyard, I can cut it and bring it to you and we share that common thought of a nice flower.
+If I want to share the charm of a nice flower in my backyard, I can cut it and bring it to you, and we share that common thought of a nice flower.
 I can share the size and skin detail of an elephant by taking you to the zoo, or how a ball bounces by throwing it at you.
-This is called object-oriented communication and its limits of only relating to objects are self-evident.
-We do not want to be limited in our communication to what we can see and touch as the object-oriented communication requires.
+This is called object-oriented communication, and its limitation of only relating to objects are self-evident.
+We do not want to be limited in our communication to what we can see and touch, as object-oriented communication requires.

 This post is about the nature of a language and its most basic elements.
-In the next post I will conclude with exploring how the language idea applies to photography.
-As the spoken or the written language consists of symbols used in encoding messages, and decoded using the same paradigm, photography too has a way of using its symbols to encode and decode messages.
+In the next post, I will conclude by exploring how the language idea applies to photography.
+As the spoken or the written language consists of symbols used in encoding messages and decoded using the same paradigm, photography too has a way of using its symbols to encode and decode messages.
 That will be the subject of the next post.